-Reference Title Summary Application date of standard Application date for Group IFRS10 Consolidated Financial Statements IFRS 10 establishes a new control model that applies to all entities.
-It replaces parts of IAS 27 Consolidated and Separate Financial Statements dealing with the accounting for consolidated financial statements and SIC-12 Consolidation - Special Purpose Entities.
-1 January 2013 1 July 2013 The new control model broadens the situations when an entity is considered to be controlled by another entity and includes new guidance for applying the model to specific situations, including when acting as a manager may give control, the impact of potential voting rights and when holding less than a majority voting right may give control.
-IFRS12 Disclosure of Interests in Other Entities IFRS 12 includes all disclosures relating to an entity's interests in subsidiaries, joint arrangements, associates and structures entities.
-New disclosures have been introduced about the judgements made by management to determine whether control exists, and to require summarised information about any joint arrangements, associates and structured entities and subsidiaries with non-controlling interests.
-1 January 2013 1 July 2013 IFRS13 Fair Value Measurement IFRS 13 establishes a single source of guidance under IFRS for determining the fair value of assets and liabilities.
-IFRS 13 does not change when an entity is required to use fair value, but rather provides guidance on how to determine fair value under IFRS when fair value is required or permitted by IFRS.
+Reference Title Summary Application date of standard Application date for Group AASB 10 Consolidated Financial Statements AASB 10 establishes a new control model that applies to all entities.
+It replaces parts of AASB 127 Consolidated and Separate Financial Statements dealing with the accounting for consolidated financial statements and UIG-112 Consolidation - Special Purpose Entities.
+1 January 2013 1 July 2013 The new control model broadens the situations when an entity is considered to be controlled by another entity and includes new guidance for applying the model to specific situations, including when acting as a manager may give control, the impact of potential voting rights and when holding less than a majority voting rights may give control.
+Consequential amendments were also made to other standards via AASB 2011-7.
+AASB 11 Joint Arrangements AASB 11 replaces AASB 131 Interests in Joint Ventures and UIG-113 Jointly controlled Entities - Non-monetary Contributions by Ventures.
+AASB 11 uses the principle of control in AASB 10 to define joint control, and therefore the determination of whether joint control exists may change.
+In addition it removes the option to account for jointly controlled entities (JCEs) using proportionate consolidation.
+Instead, accounting for a joint arrangement is dependent on the nature of the rights and obligations arising from the arrangement.
+Joint operations that give the venturers a right to the underlying assets and obligations themselves is accounted for by recognising the share of those assets and obligations.
+Joint ventures that give the venturers a right to the net assets is accounted for using the equity method.
+1 January 2013 1 July 2013 Consequential amendments were also made to other standards via AASB 2011-7 and amendments to AASB 128.
+AASB 12 Disclosure of Interests in Other Entities AASB 12 includes all disclosures relating to an entity's interests in subsidiaries, joint arrangements, associates and structures entities.
+New disclosures have been introduced about the judgments made by management to determine whether control exists, and to require summarised information about joint arrangements, associates and structured entities and subsidiaries with non-controlling interests.
+1 January 2013 1 July 2013 AASB 13 Fair Value Measurement AASB 13 establishes a single source of guidance for determining the fair value of assets and liabilities.
+AASB 13 does not change when an entity is required to use fair value, but rather, provides guidance on how to determine fair value when fair value is required or permitted.
 Application of this definition may result in different fair values being determined for the relevant assets.
-1 January 2013 1 July 2011 IFRS 13 also expands the disclosure requirements for all assets or liabilities carried at fair value.
+1 January 2013 1 July 2013 AASB 13 also expands the disclosure requirements for all assets or liabilities carried at fair value.
 This includes information about the assumptions made and the qualitative impact of those assumptions on the fair value determined.
+Consequential amendments were also made to other standards via AASB 2011-8.